Why pay extra for aesthetic AND regret?

 Hiding eyesores like piping is nothing unusual, but when it comes to areas that may require maintenance in the future, your priority should be keeping them easy to access.

 Bathroom piping is one such eyesore which often gets boxed up to keep the space looking sleek.
-Max shares that there are typically no problems with straight piping, but there are chances of leaking for areas with joints – so make sure the box up still leaves access for these.
+Max, from SG Interior Design, shares that there are typically no problems with straight piping, but there are chances of leaking for areas with joints – so make sure the box up still leaves access for these.

 This is also an HDB requirement, which necessitates a minimum removable access opening for inspection and maintenance.